 On hold: A teen’s college dreams

-The four took a bus to the border, where they went through customs, a process that was very stressful for the family.
+The four took a bus to the border, where they went through customs, a stressful process for the family.
 The separation from Oleksandr’s father also hit hard.
-“They were hysterical, crying during the trip,” she said of her boys.
+“They were hysterical, crying during the trip,” Olga said of her boys.

-As the eldest son, Oleksandr feels pressure to fill in during the absence of his father.
-“My father told me to watch out for them (younger brothers).
+As the eldest son, Oleksandr feels pressure to fill in during his father’s absence.
+“My father told me to watch out for them [younger brothers].
 Now I’m grown up, so I have to look out for them and my mother.
 I must be responsible one way or another.”

 Sick and scared, twice displaced